 The word teal comes from the bird of the same name, a small breed of duck known for the iridescent blue stripes on either side of its head.
-However, it wasn’t until the late 1920s that the term was first used to describe a colour, when it appeared in an advertisement for clothing.
-Historically, teal’s closest relative is probably verdigris, a bluish-green carbonate that forms on the surface of copper and bronze as they oxidise (the Statue of Liberty is a notable example).
-Verdigris was the preferred green pigment of artists throughout the Renaissance, although its tendency to fade to brown when applied to canvas, like a withering autumn leaf, eventually resulted in the invention of synthetic alternatives.
+However, it wasn’t until the late 1920s that we first used the term to describe a colour, when it appeared in an advert for clothing.
+Historically, teal’s closest relative is probably verdigris, a bluish-green carbonate that forms on the surface of copper and bronze as they oxidise (think the Statue of Liberty).
+Artists used verdigris as a green pigment throughout the Renaissance, although its tendency to fade to brown when painted on to canvas, like a withering autumn leaf, eventually resulted in the invention of synthetic alternatives.

 Finishes matter too.
 Matte teal walls will absorb light, but velvet upholstery or eggshell paint in the same colour will gently reflect it.
 By night, teal will appear warmer under yellow-toned halogen bulbs or in candlelight, but chillier under blue-toned LED lights.
 Adding warm grey or terracotta shades on floors or with accessories helps teal to look its inviting best (as does wood; take a tip from Truman Capote).
-And there’s no reason to shy away from using dark shades in small spaces: sometimes the best thing you can possibly do is accentuate this defining feature rather than trying to hide it.
-Awkward wall and ceiling angles can be beautifully camouflaged by using the same dark colour all over.
-A tiny guest bathroom painted teal, perhaps with brass lighting to give it a golden glow, can be memorable for all the right reasons.
-In a kitchen, walls and cabinetry both painted in teal make everything feel connected.
+And there’s no reason to shy away from using dark shades in small spaces: sometimes the best thing you can possibly do is make the most of this defining feature rather than trying to hide it.
+You can camouflage awkward wall and ceiling angles by using the same dark colour all over.
+Painting a tiny guest bathroom in teal, maybe with brass lighting to give it a golden glow, can make it memorable for all the right reasons.
+And, in a kitchen, having both walls and cabinetry in teal makes everything feel connected.
 It feels daring to do, but in reality, it all feels rather dulcet.
-Plus, teal in the kitchen is a welcome alternative to the dark palettes we’ve seen of late.
+Plus, teal in the kitchen is a welcome change to the dark palettes we’ve been seeing lately.